Daniel Kwamou

-Daniel Kwamou (born April 27, 2002) is a Canadian professional football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Daniel Kwamou (born April 27, 2000) is a Canadian professional football linebacker.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).

 University career

 Kwamou played U Sports football for the UBC Thunderbirds from 2018 to 2022.
 He played in 25 regular season games where he recorded 61 solo tackles, 42 assisted tackles, 2.5 sacks, and one interception.